THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 And, if you ask me, it’s quite delicious!
 Wild fish, oysters, flaxseeds, chia seeds, walnuts, and pasture-raised beef/eggs are all super tasty!

-As promised, you’re now ready to spout your omega-6/3 knowledge to anyone who will listen! *A word of warning: This probably isn’t the best office water cooler talk…
+As promised, you’re now ready to spout your omega-6/3 knowledge to anyone who will listen! *Word of warning: This probably isn’t the best office water cooler talk…

 Bottom line: Aim for an omega-6:3 ratio of 1:1 in your diet by reducing your intake of omega-6-laden foods and upping your consumption of omega-3s!